2000rick/movie-search-engine/README.md

 Input/output of project:

-Input: Answer 2 menus.
-First menu input is (trending or upcoming movies), Second Menu is the user's genre of choice.
+Input: A search query.
+Optional: Specify how the movies are sorted.
+Specifcy how many movies to display.

-Output: A list of movie recommendations (trending or upcoming movies) within the user's chosen genre.
-The user can then choose a specific movie from the list to see more details.
+Output: A list of movies that matches the user's search query.

-The two design patterns we will be using:
+The design patterns we will be using:

 Design Pattern 1: Composite Design Pattern